Mattytomo365/Codewars-Solutions/README.md

 ### 2. Pernicious Numbers (C#)
 I hadn't coded in C# in months, so I decided to challenge myself by completing my next task using C#.
 It was both challenging and fun to switch languagees in such a short amount of time.

 From this task, I learnt alot about the configuration of C# projects, particularly how files like `.csproj` and `launch.json` are essential for debug configurations.
-This sparked my curiosity, prompting me to explore online resources and research different debug configurations (e.g. C#: Launch Startup Project), different types of projects (e.g. Executable (`.exe`), Library (`.dll`)), and the .NET/.NET Core frameworks.
+This sparked my curiosity, prompting me to explore online resources and research different debug configurations (e.g. C#: Launch Startup Project), different types of projects (e.g. Executable (`.exe`) and Library (`.dll`)), and the .NET/.NET Core frameworks.